 In order to properly report aggregated user counts to our service providers, we collect information about the Electronic Program Guide (EPG) data used to support our live TV and DVR products.
 This collected information may include your postal code, local television provider (if applicable) and is only shared with our service provider in aggregate.

 In order to provide the best media viewing experience possible, we need to collect information about how our products are being used by our customers.

-Generalization of playback data
+Generalisation of playback data

-Based on feedback from the Plex community, we generalize some of the data we collect.
+Based on feedback from the Plex community, we generalise some of the data we collect.
 Before our applications send us certain information, we round the values into buckets that give us the general usage data we need without providing details that could potentially be used to identify what you’re watching.
 Those fields are:

 Playback data we collect

 |Was the item auto played?||false|